 Searching for Words or Phrases Using Weighted Values (Weighted Term)

-A weighted term can be used in conjunction with any of the other four types of terms.
+A weighted term can be used in conjunction with any of the other four types of terms, namely simple term, prefix term, generation term, and proximity term.